Kristen Wong, Licensed Mental Health Counselor, offering online therapy and clinical supervision in Washington State

 Cat sleeping on a cozy pillow, symbolizing comfort, calm, and authenticity in Kristen Wong’s counseling approach

-EASY TO BE AROUND
+EASY TO BE WITH

 Sun shining on girl, symbolizing authentic joy and inner peace even in times of sadness or suffering